Wacky Races (1968 TV series): Spin-offs and similar series

 In 1969, Dick Dastardly and Muttley were given a spin-off series, titled Dastardly and Muttley in Their Flying Machines.
 The series is sometimes mistakenly known as Stop the Pigeon, after the show's working title and theme song.
 In the same year, Penelope Pitstop and the Ant Hill Mob were spun off into another animated series, titled The Perils of Penelope Pitstop.
 Both series ran for a season each.

+Gold Key Comics published a seven-issue comic book series based on Wacky Races from August 1969 to April 1972.

 In 1977, Captain Caveman and the Teen Angels debuted.
 The titular Captain Caveman was modeled after the Slag Brothers.

 In 1990, a cartoon segment in Wake, Rattle and Roll named Fender Bender 500 was produced.
 The show followed the same premise as Wacky Races, but had racers drive monster trucks and races took place on various parts of the world.
 Only Dick Dastardly and Muttley returned from among the original Wacky Races cast; all other racers were from other Hanna-Barbera shows such as Yogi Bear and Augie Doggie and Doggie Daddy.
 Unlike in Wacky Races, here Dastardly and Muttley were able to actually win some of the races, though they still had the fewest number of race wins out of all racers.

 In 2006, the animated short for a spin-off series titled Wacky Races Forever was produced for Cartoon Network.
 The series depicted a roster of both new and returning racers competing against each other.
 Penelope Pitstop and Peter Perfect had married and created Perfect Industries, the corporate sponsor of the new Wacky Races, whereas their children Parker and Piper competed in the race.
 Other characters included the Slag Brothers, Professor Pat Pending (depicted here with a mad scientist personality), a teenage version of the Gruesome Twosome, and Dick Dastardly and Muttley (working for a new villain named Mr. Viceroy, who sought to steal Perfect Industries).
 The series was not picked up by Cartoon Network.

 In 2016, DC Comics launched a comic series called Wacky Raceland.
 It was a dark and gritty reimagining of the series set after the Apocalypse in a similar vein to the Mad Max franchise.
 The comic ran for six issues from May to December 2016.

-A reboot and sequel—also produced by Hanna-Barbera (in-name-only)—was released on Boomerang's SVOD service in 2017.
+In 2017, Wacky Races— a reboot and sequel also produced by Hanna-Barbera (in-name-only)—was released on Boomerang's SVOD service in 2017.
 It also aired on the Boomerang channels around the world starting later in the year.

 On June 15, 2022, it was announced a stop-motion Wacky Races series produced by Hanna-Barbera Studios Europe was in production and would have aired on Cartoon Network.
 The project was later cancelled with only a short pilot being completed.